 How to get to Alibijaban Island:

-Ride a bus bound for Lucena.
+Alternatively, you can take a bus to Lucena.
 There are buses at Cubao-EDSA, Buendia-Taft, and Alabang, among other places.
 From Lucena, ride a van or bus to San Andres.
 Total travel time from Manila is around seven hours or more.
 Walk or ride a side car to San Andres port and then a boat to the island.
 Boat ride usually takes less than 30 minutes.
 Those traveling alone or in a small group have usually succeeded asking to ride with a local boatman, at a fee usually of P100 each.
 But, if you have a big group, better to rent a boat.

 Alibijaban tour guide and homestay: